ThomasLegleu/RoboND-Rover-Project/writeup_template.md

     def perception_step(Rover):

+        # 1) Define source and destination points for perspective transform
         dst_size = 5

         # Set a bottom offset to account for the fact that the bottom of the image